 Social Media Coordinator

 Airan is many things, including code monkey, visual consultant, woodwinder1, illustrator, photographer, diver, and sushi chef2.
 He lives in Chicago with his wife Kelly and their twin daughters.
-Airan serves as website administrator for various endeavors, including Foundation Beyond Belief and Mr. Deity, chairs the communications committee for his daughters' PTO, and likes to work quietly3.
+Airan serves as the creative director of Foundation Beyond Belief, the web administrator for Mr. Deity, and likes to work quietly3.

 1This is the preferred term; see The Areas of My Expertise by John Hodgman 2His sushi is edible, not beautiful 3Unless he is performing--then, not so much

-Cathleen O'Grady is a South African writer and linguist whose charity work began at college, with her involvement in student organizations ranging from environmentalism to childhood literacy.
-She gets very excited about social development, education, environmentalism, and animal welfare, and enjoys friendly and productive debates about controversial topics.
-Cathleen currently works as a consumer ethics journalist in her hometown of Johannesburg.
+Cathleen O'Grady is a South African writer and linguist living in Edinburgh, Scotland.
+She's interested in everything, but especially human evolution, language, health, and education.
 In her spare time she runs, reads, sings, and spends time daydreaming about all the different subjects she would still like to study.

 Director, Pathfinders Project/Humanist Service Corps

 Conor Robinson founded the Yale Humanist Society as an undergraduate in 2008 and the Yale Humanist Alumni group after graduating in 2010.
-He is a Teach For America alumnus and founding teacher Castellanos Elementary School in the Salvadoran Corridor in Los Angeles.
-Conor is currently preparing to take humanist volunteers on a year-long service trip overseas with the Pathfinders Project, a pilot program for FBB’s eventual Humanist Service Corps.
+He is a Teach For America alumnus and founding teacher at Castellanos Elementary School in the Salvadoran Corridor in Los Angeles.
+Conor is currently one of four humanist volunteers on a year-long service trip overseas with the Pathfinders Project, a pilot program for FBB’s eventual Humanist Service Corps.

 A community of compassionate humanists supporting outstanding charities worldwide.
 Join today for as little as $5 a month.
 Learn more.